golemfactory/dapp-manager/README.md

 `dapp-runner` a chance to shut the app down gracefully, correctly terminating the services, closing the agreements and paying for them.

-In case the `stop` is stuck for whatever reason, you might want to resort to `kill` which terminates the `dapp-runner` immediately without allowing for any graceful shutdown.
+In case `stop` is stuck for whatever reason, you might want to resort to `kill` which terminates the `dapp-runner` immediately without allowing for any graceful shutdown.

 ### List